John S. McGroarty

 John Steven McGroarty (August 20, 1862 – August 7, 1944) was a poet, Los Angeles Times columnist, and author who also served two terms as a Democratic Congressman from California from 1935 to 1939.

 Biography

 Born at Buck Mountain, in Foster Township, Luzerne County, Pennsylvania (near Wilkes-Barre), McGroarty was the youngest of 12 children.
 He was educated at public schools and Harry Hillman Academy in Wilkes-Barre, and was employed as treasurer of Luzerne County from 1890 to 1893.
-He later studied law and was admitted to the bar in 1894 and commenced practice in Wilkes-Barre.
+He later studied law and was admitted to the bar in 1894.
+He practiced in Wilkes-Barre.